 Note: Any fines accrued as a student on the Fort Valley State University campus, such as a parking fine or lost key fee, must be paid directly to FVSU.

-To apply for financial aid, follow this basic step by step process:
+To apply for financial aid, follow this basic step-by-step process:

-- Student files a FAFSA and includes Gordon State's institutional code: 001575 (or adds code to existing form)
+- Student files a FAFSA and includes Gordon State's institutional code: 001575 (or adds code to existing form).

 - Student checks GSC email and GSC Banner Web for additional documents that may be needed.
 If “verification” is required, complete as quickly as possible so that your financial aid can be processed.

-- GSC sends financial aid award letter to student
+- GSC sends financial aid award letter to student.

-- Student accepts financial aid and completes entrance counseling
+- Student accepts financial aid and completes entrance counseling.

 - Student completes Master Promissory Note (MPN).
-(Must wait 48 hours after accepting loan)
+(Must wait 48 hours after accepting loan).

-As a GAP student, you will access Gordon State College information about your balance due, financial aid, grades, and more through their Banner Web student account.
+As a GAP student, you will access Gordon State College information about your balance due, financial aid, grades, and more through your Banner Web student account.
 For information about accessing Banner Web and other web-related information, a great resource is available at http://www.gordonstate.edu/computer-services/instructional-videos.
 Choose the first instructional video, “Students: GSC Technology Orientation Video,” for introductory information.